matthiasmullie/local-wmf-setup/README.md

 ## Interesting

 ### Mobile
-This test-setup is built around the assumption that [device].[uri] (e.g. iphone.mediawiki.dev) should display the mobile view for the given [device], while [uri] should not.
+This test-setup is built around the assumption that {device}.{uri} (e.g. iphone.mediawiki.dev) should display the mobile view for the given {device}, while {uri} should not.

 These devices are currently available: html, capable, webkit, ie, android, iphone, iphone2, native_iphone, palm_pre, kindle, kindle2, blackberry, blackberry-lt5, netfront, wap2, psp, ps3, wii, operamini, operamobile, nokia, wml